Getting Started with OpenTelemetry on a Gardener Shoot Cluster

 sidecar for mTLS authentication and authorization:

 sidecar.
-The OpenTelemetry collector needs to trust the signing CA, hence we use the same Issuer
+The OpenTelemetry collector needs to trust the signing CA, hence we use the sameIssuer

 .
-That allows the OpenTelemetry collector to push metrics to the Prometheus instance (via the kube-rbac-proxy
+That allows the OpenTelemetry collector to push metrics to the Prometheus instance (via thekube-rbac-proxy

-In Prometheus’ case, the OpenTelemetry
+sidecar).Prometheus Configuration In Prometheus' case, the

 resource attributes usually set by the collectors can be used to determine labels for the metrics.
-This is illustrated in the collector’s prometheus
+This is illustrated in the collector'sprometheus

 receiver configuration.
 A common and unified set of labels across all metrics collected by the OpenTelemetry collector is a fundamental requirement for sharing and understanding the data across different teams and systems.
 This common set is defined by the OpenTelemetry Semantic Conventions specification.
 For example ,k8s.pod.name